thelizri/MIPS_WORKSHOP/Exercises/README.md

 3. Print out the first 200 prime numbers
 4. Find the sum of all even Fibonacci numbers whose value does not exceed 500
 4. Implement the bubble sort algorithm
+5. Implement a function that prints "Hello World" in another file, and import it in your main file and execute it